 Dave is a longtime advocate of education, especially special education.
 He has a son with autism spectrum disorder who has received NWRESD services for many years.
 He currently serves as the chair of the Tillamook School District Board.
 Dave owns and operates an insurance agency in Tillamook.
 He is married to Cathy and has 3 children.

 Lisa Poehlitz Zone 3: Hillsboro

 Lisa lives in Hillsboro and is a former member of the Hillsboro School District Board of Directors.
-She currently works for the Sherwood School District in the Department of Teaching and Learning.
+She worked at the Sherwood School District in the Department of Teaching and Learning and retired in 2019.
 She is also the parent of a student who received services through NWRESD during his early childhood and K-12 education.
 Lisa has a bachelor's degree in fashion merchandising (in retail management) and previously worked at the Fred Meyer central office as an assistant buyer.

 Tony Erickson Zone 4: Beaverton (Beaverton and Sunset High School attendance areas), Clatskanie, Rainier, Scappoose, St. Helens and Vernonia